authelia/authelia/docs/content/en/reference/guides/troubleshooting.md

 Complete logs means at minimum from the [log severity line](#log-severity-line) until the actual issue occurs.
 Though more than this may be included at the users discretion.

+### Output

+Logging can be [configured](../../configuration/miscellaneous/logging.md) to output to both a file and stdout / console / docker logs.

+- If you configure the [file_path] option with the [keep_stdout] configuration option enabled then you will only be required to supply the stdout / console / docker logs and should ignore the file logs.
+- If you configure the [file_path] option without the [keep_stdout] configuration option enabled then you will be required to join the stdout / console / docker logs with the file logs.

+[keep_stdout]: ../../configuration/miscellaneous/logging.md#keepstdout
+[file_path]: ../../configuration/miscellaneous/logging.md#filepath

 ### Large Amount of Logs

 In instances where the logs are substantial we will accept truncated logs.
 There are however some very intentional rules